Ryan Sandford-Blackburn - Main Profile

 Strategic Communications Coordinator for the Permaculture Association since June 2014.

 Led on communications for International Permaculture Convergence IPCUK.
-Enhanced email communications, steadily plug away at social media, tirelessly produced Permaculture Works, always have time to support colleagues, best part of job is talking with members.
+I have enhanced email communications, steadily plug away at social media, co-edit Permaculture Works, always have time to support colleagues.
+The best part of my job is talking with members.

 Completed a brand review for the organisation.